heyuanphil/heyuanphil.github.io/research.md

 - A paper arguing that one's rational credence can morally wrong others in cases of epistemic permissivism
 - A paper arguing that theoretical virtues can be truth-conducive in science but fail to do so in metaphysics
-- A paper defending that we should not be highly confident that our world is a simulation
+- A paper defending that we should not be highly confident that our world is a computer simulation

 <script>
   // 中文注释的 toggleAbstract 函数